mongodb/specifications/source/unified-test-format/unified-test-format.rst

     ignored by this client's event listeners and SHOULD NOT be included in `test.expectEvents <test_expectEvents_>`_ for this client.

-    Test files SHOULD NOT observe events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
-See `Mixing event types in observeEvents and expectEvents`_ for more information.

     Supported types correspond to the top-level keys (strings) documented in `expectedEvent`_ and are as follows: